Santimamiñe

 Plus unclassified remains of the Neolithic, Chalcolithic, Bronze and Iron ages.

 It is best known for its mural paintings of the Magdalenian period, depicting bisons, horses, goats and deer.

+It was discovered by children in 1917.

 Its excellent location over the Urdaibai estuary was probably most important in its continued habitation, first by Neanderthals and later by Homo sapiens.

+It is located on the west side of mount Ereñusarre/Ereñozar.

+Between 1982 and 1985, local artist Agustín Ibarrola painted on the trees of the nearby Oma forest.

 Since 2008, it is one of the caves included as a World Heritage Site within "Cave of Altamira and Paleolithic Cave Art of Northern Spain".